Last updated on May 27, 2025

 Light Test

-Another test you can run can be done with your phone light.
+Another test you can run can be done with your phone's flashlight.
 Up until now, you only needed your hands and maybe some original cards for reference, but going forward, you may need some tools to help you in the process.

 Card Proportions